 A small number of our customers represent a significant percentage of our revenue.
 Although we may have agreements with these customers, these agreements typically do not require any minimum purchases and do not prohibit customers from using competing technologies or customers from purchasing products and services from competitors.
 Because many of our markets are rapidly evolving, customer demand for our technologies and products can shift quickly.
-As of March 31, 2020, we had two customers accounting for 79% and 11% of accounts receivable.
+As of September 30, 2020, we had two customers accounting for 79% and 14% of accounts receivable.
 As of December 31, 2019, we had three customers accounting for 37%, 28% and 20% of accounts receivable.
-Sales to Guo Guang Electric Co., a Chinese original device manufacturer that builds product for large consumer electronic companies, represented 66% of our net revenue for the three months ended March 31, 2020.
+We had one customer account for 44% of our net revenue for the nine months ended September 30, 2020.
+We had two customers accounting for 57% and 24% of our net revenue for the year ended December 31, 2019.